wonal/semantic-fluency-nn/docs/tsne_plot.md

 ### t-SNE Cluster Plot  <a name="cluster"></a>

+This plot uses hardcoded keywords (shown in the legend) to find similar words and generate clusters based on their word similarity.
+Adding parameters to find words that are similar but do not share the same embedding values may increase the readability, so the clusters are more spread out.

 ![](/docs/example_images/shakespeare_tSNE2D_perplexity5_components2_iter2400_eta450_top100.png "tSNE cluster plot")

 ### 2-Dimensional t-SNE Plot  <a name="2D"></a>

+This plot creates a 2-dimensional representation of the entirety of the Shakespeare corpus.

 ![](/docs/example_images/shakespeare_tSNE2D_perplexity5_components2_iter2400_eta450.png "2D tSNE plot")

 ### 3-Dimensional t-SNE Plot  <a name="3D"></a>

+This plot creates a 3-dimensional representation of the entirety of the Shakespeare corpus.

 ![](/docs/example_images/shakespeare_tSNE3D_perplexity10_components3_iter2400_eta400.png "3D tSNE plot")